 The longer the better.
 Depending on the type of mobile app, it may be appropriate to expire certain content at the end of the season, but we recommend you keep content active as long as possible.

 Engagement with the app is dependent on the types and amount of content available in the app.
 New fans who just signed up should be able to see as much content as possible to encourage them to use the app regularly.

 Do info cards support video?

 Yes!
-There are two ways to link a video in an info card.
+There are three ways to link a video in an info card.

 Link to the video on the internet as you would any other link.
 Select Web Link as your Message Link and enter the url of the video.